Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 Mineral water as coffee water

-Who hasn't experienced this?
-You're on vacation and want to brew delicious coffee.
+Who doesn't know this?
+You're on vacation and want to brew yourself some delicious coffee.
 Your hand grinder and your favorite beans are ready.
 But the tap water tastes like chlorine or smells unpleasant, and the coffee doesn't taste good.

 Mineral water from the supermarket can be the solution.
 But the information on the bottle is overwhelming.
 What do sulfate and chloride have to do with my total hardness?
 How do I find out the total hardness to find the right coffee water?